dcunited001/dcunited001.github.io/_posts/2016-02-07-2016-oneirontology-semiotics-karma-and-oral-consequentialism.md

 - i have discovered the inner workings of the astral plane and of reincarnation.
-  - they are inseparably linked and intertwined, like the caduceus
+  - they are inseparably linked and intertwined, like the caduceus (?)

-if we align our spiritual fields, then, like stacking the waves of sound,
-- we can align our vibrations and dispel evil from the material realm. or at least, as completely as could be done.

 <a name="we-shall-not-fear" />